LIHPC-Computational-Geometry/honeycomb/.github/ISSUE_TEMPLATE/3-enhancement.md

 ### Current state

-If relevant, add here the affected part of the code.
+If relevant, add the affected part of the code.

 ### Proposal